Krushang010/real-estate-rag-genai/README.md

 Document chunking to break down large articles.

-Embeddings + ChromaDB to search and retrieve the most relevant chunks.
+Embeddings + FAISS to search and retrieve the most relevant chunks.

 LLM with contextual prompts to generate human-like answers.